Webhook manager

 9. [Optionally] In HTTP Headers, click Add key value pair to create a custom header.
 This option is only available if HTTP address was selected as the webhook receiver type in Step 3.

-10. [Optionally] From the Source keys drop-down list choose a source key, if you have created it previously.
+10. [Optionally] From the Source keys drop-down list, choose a source key if you have created it previously.
 In case there are no available source keys, refer to this article to learn how to set one up.

 11. Set the Resend failed webhooks several times checkbox to enable/disable sending failed webhooks repeatedly.
+This setting applies to all receiver types — HTTP, Slack, Telegram, and Email.

-13. Save your changes.
+14. Save your changes.

 Verify webhook sender